Partick station: 2005–2009 project

-Strathclyde Passenger Transport began planning an extensive modernisation of the Partick station site – which had remained largely unchanged since its opening in 1979 – as early as 1998.
+Strathclyde Passenger Transport Authority began planning an extensive modernisation of the Partick station site – which had remained largely unchanged since its opening in 1979 – as early as 1998.
 Work began in late 2005 and was originally scheduled for completion in January 2007.
 However, delays to the project resulted in this date being put back on a number of occasions.
 The demolition and construction work was carried out while the site remained open to avoid any disruption in rail and underground services, arguably one of the most ambitious attributes of the project.

 The total cost of the project was estimated to be around £12.3 million with professional fees and third-party costs accounting for £2.6 million of this.
 However, due to delays in the progression of the works and unforeseen difficulties – such as ground conditions on the land the station occupies, only discovered after the commencement of work – the company in charge of the development, C Spencer Construction, made a claim for a further £6.3 million.

 In early 2009, the project finally reached its conclusion and on 31 March, the new station was officially opened to the public.
 The work done includes the construction of a completely new and modern station building which incorporates a brand new ticket office (which has been in use since 2008).
 The station concourse has been completely renovated and new signs have been posted similar to those seen in Glasgow Central and Queen Street stations.
 Both railway platforms have been refurbished and now have their own indoor waiting rooms.
 Lifts linking the concourse to the National Rail platforms were installed.